-On January 1, 2019 the Company adopted ASU 2016-02, "Leases".
-In connection with the adoption, the Company implemented certain changes to our processes, systems, and controls.
-There were no other changes to our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+During the third quarter of 2019, there were no changes to our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

 PART II-OTHER INFORMATION

 Item 1.
 Legal Proceedings.